AdilShamim8/ML-Algorithm-Library/README.md

 * **Discussion**: Use GitHub Discussions (if enabled) or open an issue with a “Discussion” label.
 * **Maintainer**: Adil Shamim ([@AdilShamim8](https://github.com/AdilShamim8)).

-Stay engaged: star the repo ⭐, share feedback, and help others learn by contributing examples or improvements.
+Stay engaged: star the Repository ⭐, share feedback, and help others learn by contributing examples or improvements.

 ---